Treacher Collins syndrome is a condition that is passed down through families (hereditary). It leads to problems with the structure of the face.

-A good plastic surgeon is very important, because children with this condition sometimes need a series of operations to correct birth defects.
+Being followed by a plastic surgeon is very important, because children with this condition may need a series of operations to correct birth defects.
 Plastic surgery can correct the receding chin and other changes in face structure.

-Children with this syndrome typically grow to become normally functioning adults of normal intelligence.
+Children with this syndrome typically grow to become functioning adults of normal intelligence.

-This condition is usually seen at birth.
+This condition is most often seen at birth.

-Genetic counseling can help families understand the condition and how to care for the patient.
+Genetic counseling can help families understand the condition and how to care for the person.

 Genetic counseling is recommended if you have a family history of this syndrome and wish to become pregnant.

-Updated by: Chad Haldeman-Englert, MD, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
+Updated by: Chad Haldeman-Englert, MD, FACMG, Fullerton Genetics Center, Asheville, NC.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.